frankadu/todoapp-ayapay/readme.md

-# Develop To-Do App with Golang and Angular series
+# Develop To-Do App with Golang and Angular UI.